 Figure 10 shows the distribution of differences between PEARL-FTS and ACE-FTS.
 In this comparison, we show an "unfiltered" version and a "filtered" version.
-The "unfiltered" version contains all collocated profiles, whereas the "filtered" version shows only profiles where the sPV values at the potential temperature level 700 K differ at most by $0.2 \times 10^{-4} \, \text{s}^{-1}$.
-The figures show that at all altitudes, smoothed ACE-FTS measurements are on average smaller than PEARL-FTS measurements, with the median difference ACE-FTS-PEARL-FTS between -10 and -70 ppbv.
+The "unfiltered" version contains all collocated profiles, whereas the "filtered" version shows only profiles where the sPV values at the potential temperature level 700 K differ at most by $0.2 \times 10^{-4} \,\mathrm{s}^{-1}$.
+The figures show that at all altitudes, smoothed ACE-FTS measurements are, on average, smaller than PEARL-FTS measurements, with the median difference ACE-FTS-PEARL-FTS between -10 and -70 ppbv.
 The 1st and 3rd quartile illustrate that the differences are not normally distributed, something already apparent from Fig. 9.
 For example, between 10 and 20 km, the 1st quartile of the smoothed difference clearly diverges from the median, whereas the 3rd quartile approximately follows the pattern of the median.
-Apart from the very lowest altitudes, near the lower boundary af ACE-FTS measurements, the 3rd quartile of ACE-FTS-PEARL-FTS is 5 positive with values between 10 and 50 ppbv, which means that a significant minority of pairs have the smoothed ACE-FTS measurement larger than the PEARL-FTS measurement.
+Apart from the very lowest altitudes, near the lower boundary of the ACE-FTS measurements, the 3rd quartile of ACE-FTS-PEARL-FTS is positive with values between 10 and 50 ppbv, which means that a significant minority of pairs have the smoothed ACE-FTS measurement larger than the PEARL-FTS measurement.
 At altitudes above 30 km, the absolute differences between smoothed ACE-FTS and PEARL-FTS gradually decreases, as shown by the median and the distribution.
-This is expected, because with increasing altitude, both the methane VMR and the sensitivity of PEARL-FTS decrease.
+This is expected because with increasing altitude, both the methane VMR and the sensitivity of PEARL-FTS decrease.
 For the comparison between PEARL-FTS and unsmoothed ("raw") ACE-FTS, the median of the difference fluctuates strongly, exceeding -100 ppbv at an altitude of 50 km.
-Differences with unsmoothed ACE-FTS that are not seen in differences with the smoothed ACE-FTS are primarily due to the PEARL-FTS a priori and due to vertical features that PEARL-FTS cannot resolve.
+Differences with unsmoothed ACE-FTS that are not seen in differences with the smoothed ACE-FTS